hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 Attributes can be created|edited|deleted by a user.

-Attributes can be restricted to only be used in a token or type-group if there are one or more other specified siblings.
+Attributes can be restricted to only be used in a token if there are one or more other specified siblings.
 These siblings can have an ancestor or parent that matches this.

 Attributes can have an optional whitelist to allow which users can own, change the value of, and read this value of this attribute.